Asheville, North Carolina Therapists

 We may receive fees from the providers listed below.
 See our full disclaimer.

 An Overview of Mental Health in Asheville, North Carolina

 Asheville, North Carolina is located in Buncombe County and is the largest city in the western portion of the state.
 The population of this city is 91,916 with significant growth in the metropolitan area.

-The economy in the area is supported by healthcare, entertainment and food service industries and employs nearly 45,000 people.
+The economy in the area is supported by the healthcare, entertainment, and food service industries and employs nearly 45,000 people.
 However, available jobs seem to be decreasing in the area and leading to a reduction in the median household income rate, which is $43,848.
 This is much lower than the median income for the country, which sits at $59,039.
-While Asheville’s unemployment rate is relatively low at 2.9 percent, especially when compared to the rate of four percent for the entire country, there are still many people living below the poverty line and who have no access to mental health services to treat problems such as anxiety, addiction, depression, bipolar disorder and schizophrenia.
+While Asheville’s unemployment rate is relatively low at 2.9 percent, especially when compared to the rate of four percent for the entire country, there are still many people living below the poverty line and who have no access to mental health services to treat problems such as anxiety, addiction, depression, bipolar disorder, and schizophrenia.

 Mental Health Challenges in Asheville

 The Citizen Times asserts that one of the greatest challenges to mental health wellness in Asheville is suicide among veterans, which has increased greatly over the last few years.
 The same report notes that 37 per 100,000 Asheville veterans ended their own lives in 2014 versus the national average of 17 per 100,000 individuals.
 Other mental health issues in the city may be triggered by other factors that include: